0xddom/Scripts-Snippets/README.md

 I also use Perl and Node.JS.

 They are not usually standalone applications because I write and run them in REPLs.

+## List:

+* Deorganizator: This python scripts takes the files in a tree of directories and copy them to the root of another.